The Biggest Thing You Can Do to Increase Your Cash Flow

 Every transaction has two income statements – yours and the banks.
 Your loan payment is your expense and their income.
 Putting money into an investment or account is your outflow and their inflow.

-You Can Either Be the Bank or Be a Customer of the Bank
+You Can Start Thinking Like the Bank or Be a Customer of the Bank

 If you follow the path of money, you’ll notice that most often, it flows back to banking and the wealthy.
 Have you considered that the truly successful who don’t worry about money think differently than the rest?